A four-island itinerary around the Maldives

 AT A GLANCE

-- 14-day independent itinerary based on arriving and departing from London airports, and flying into and out of Male
+- 14-day independent itinerary (including travel) based on arriving and departing from London airports, and flying into and out of Male

-- Stay in a trio of SLH boutique hotels dotted around different Maldivian atolls
+- Stay in a quartet of SLH boutique hotels dotted around different Maldivian atolls

 START IN STYLE: FAARUFUSHI

 When it comes to the Maldives, all roads – or flight routes – lead to Male, one of the world's smallest national capitals.
 Fly in from London and freshen up in the dedicated departure lounge before boarding your hotel seaplane.
 There's nothing quite like soaring over the archipelago, looking down at the tiny islands strung out like pearls in the ocean.